Space-Robotics-Laboratory/ReSTO/README.md

 ## Acknowledgements

 This project builds upon several excellent open-source works.
-For detailed credits and licenses regarding the 3D meshes and URDF models, please see the [mlivr_description README](./src/mlivr_description/README.md).
+For detailed credits and licenses regarding the 3D meshes and URDF models, please see the [mlivr_description/README](./src/mlivr_description/README.md).